What To Do If Your Identity Is Stolen

 Once you do that it’s important to work with the companies and creditors involved to reverse fraudulent charges.
 Plus, you’ll need to continue to monitor your accounts like a hawk (such as signing up for transaction alerts), including your credit reports.

-There are free credit monitoring services like RocketHQSM that will send you alerts such as new inquiries or accounts opened so that you’ll know as soon as possible if there is any fraudulent activity.
+Keep in mind there are free credit monitoring services that will send you alerts such as new inquiries or accounts opened so that you’ll know as soon as possible if there is any fraudulent activity.